learning-zone/python-basics/README.md

     |machine learning| Average 	  |Very Good |
     |applications    |

-#### What is the purpose of PYTHONSTARTUP,PYTHONCASEOK,PYTHONHOME & PYTHONPATH environment variables?
+#### Q. What is the purpose of PYTHONSTARTUP,PYTHONCASEOK,PYTHONHOME & PYTHONPATH environment variables?

 - PYTHONSTARTUP − It contains the path of an initialization file containing Python source code.
 It is executed every time you start the interpreter.
 It is named as .pythonrc.py in Unix and it contains commands that load utilities or modify PYTHONPATH.